-We have here the recipe for an economic disaster and it will hit us sooner that we expect even though some refuse to believe it.
-And I’m not trying to scare you, I’m trying to raise a flag and tell people we should look at what Greece is going through and understand how it will affect us, when it will happen in America.
+We have here the recipe for an economic disaster.
+It will hit us sooner that we expect even though some refuse to believe it.
+And I’m not trying to scare you, I’m trying to raise a flag and tell people we should look at what Greece is going through.
+We should understand how it will affect us, when it will happen in America.

 These are just a few of the main lessons we should be learning by looking at the Greeks:

 The banks will bleed you dry just to save themselves.
 They will take your savings and leave you asking for your hard earned money.
 If you look at what’s going on in Greece you will understand how banks work.
 How they are nothing more than loan sharks with proper paperwork.
 The banks in Greece are closed and everyone in Greece is subject to a limit on ATM withdrawals.
 Not to mention that Greek government is considering taking more than 30% of every bank deposit that have more than $8,000 in it, in order to save the economy.

 Can you imagine if that will be the case for the US?
 The banks will take your money and they will give you a few dollars each day, to keep you at float.
 What happens if you have a debt, what happens if you have a baby to take care of or if you need medicine?
 You will be on your own, that’s what will happen.
 Don’t keep all your money in the bank as you will lose it.

 Food is not abundant!

 Food is what you need to survive, but is hard to be procured or produced, especially when you lack money.
 The pictures I’ve seen in the past few days, depicting Greeks scavenging in trash cans for food is something out of this world, is something of a third world country.
 And if you add the fact that 55% of Americans have less than a 3 day supply of food in their homes and many of them don’t know what to stockpile on, the future looks grim.